-Major appliance ovens both over the range and in the range, countertop toaster ovens, and both permanent and portable microwave ovens, convection ovens come in about every size from small portable units to large built-in ovens.
-They often incorporate this hallmark feature, which entails a circulating fan, typically found at the rear of the baking chamber.
-Convection ovens by Kitchenaid, Hamilton Beach, Cuisinart, Bravetti, Black and Decker, Europro, et al, offer many design features that make them preferable to conventional ovens in many kitchens, as well as a few drawbacks.
-Convection microwave units heat the food more uniformly and quickly.
-Convection toaster ovens more evenly brown, bake, and cook, and the same with range-based convection ovens.
+We find convection oven designs in both over-range and in-range models.
+We also find them in counter top toaster ovens, and in both permanent and portable microwave ovens.
+Indeed, convection ovens come in about every size from small portable units to large built-ins.
+Most have a fan inside at the rear of the baking chamber.
+Convection ovens by Kitchenaid, Hamilton Beach, Cuisinart, Bravetti, Black and Decker, Whirpool, Europro, et al. These offer many design perks that make them better than conventional ovens at times.
+These units heat the food more evenly and quickly.
+Convection toaster ovens more evenly brown, bake, and cook.
+The same is true of range-based convection ovens also.

 Traditional ovens have no circulating fan.
 So unless they’re very well designed, conventional ovens often create “hot spots” in the food as well as uncooked regions.
 Traditional toaster ovens can sometimes burn the crusts while leaving the middle of the bread practically unbaked.
 The same is true of conventional microwave ovens; particularly if they do not include a rotating carousel.
-However, conventional non microwave ovens are generally quieter than convection types, and as mentioned, have no fan motor to burn out or fan blades to become dirty.
+However, conventional ovens are often quieter than convection.
+And as mentioned, these have no fan motor to fail or fan blades that get dirty.

-These ovens offer more even and uniform baking and browning.
-Because of the fan, the heating is more equally spread throughout the chamber, and this means more consistent baking of food.
-The edge of that cake is just as well cooked as the middle.
+Because of the fan, the heating spreads more evenly around the chamber.
+This means more consistent baking.
+These ovens bake the edge of that cake just as well as its middle.

-You can often achieve the same degree of cooking in a food with lower oven temperature settings, due to added heat transfers to the food via the fan driven convection air currents.
+You can often get the same cooking amount in foods with lower oven temperature settings.
+This is due to added heat transfers to the food via the fan driven convection air currents.

-Also, you can bake more than one item at a time without affecting the oven’s baking ability.
-The internal operation of convection units relies less on the radiant heating patterns, and more on the even flow of hot air.
-So, blocking those heat rays from the elements or burners with a second pan or tray of food to bake at the same time, has less negative effect on the oven’s performance than it might in a conventional oven.
+Among the keyconvection oven advantages and disadvantages, is that you can bake more than one item at a time.
+Load it up.
+Yet you won’t affect how the oven bakes.
+The convection oven relies less on radiant heating.
+Instead, it counts more on the even flow of hot air.
+So, blocking this heat flow with a second pan of food, has less effect on oven’s performance.

-Therefore, with a properly sized fan, convection ovens have fewer hot and cold spots within, due to their more uniform heating characteristics.
-Thus, the entire interior assumes roughly the same temperature.
+Therefore, with a well sized fan, convection ovens have fewer hot and cold spots within.
+This is due to their more uniform heating characteristics.
+Thus, the entire inside assumes roughly the same temp.

-With fewer hot and cold spots, the internal oven temperature is easier to precisely control, and particular temperature settings yield more consistent and repeatable results.
+With fewer hot and cold spots, the over all oven temperature is easier to control, and temp settings give more consistent results.

 Food placement within the convection oven is less critical as well.
-The forced air circulation within helps assure that whether you place a cake on the top, middle, or bottom shelf, that it will bake to the same degree, given the same temperature and amount of baking time.
+The forced air circulation within helps ensure uniform baking.
+A cake should bake about as well whether placed on the top, middle, or bottom shelves.

-These ovens with the fan inside are less impacted by lining their shelves with aluminum foil for example, to contain messes, again, because you need not worry about blocking some of the radiant heating.
+These ovens with the fan work better with foil lined shelves to contain messes.
+But again, don’t worry about blocking some of the radiant heating.
 We did this once in our traditional oven, and wondered why it took so long to bake our pizza.
 But sitting items on cookie trays or aluminum foil in a convection oven should cause no bake time increases.

 They generally brown foods faster than non forced-air oven types.

 These ovens run cooler.
-The heating elements need not be heated to such high temperatures because more of the heat they produce actually reaches the food being cooked.
-Plus, the circulating air reduces the number and degree of “hot spots” both within and outside the oven.
+The heating elements need not warm to such high temperatures.
+Why?
+Because more of their heat reaches the food.
+Plus, the circulating air lowers the number of “hot spots” inside.

-Cooler overall operating, means longer life for the oven’s internal components, although the fan itself could fail frequently, since it features moving parts (the motor and blade), as noted below.
+Cooler overall operating, means longer life for the oven’s internal parts in general.
+But the fan could fail more often, given its moving parts (the motor and blade).

 Some say that meat cooks to a more tender and moist consistency in a convection oven, as do vegetables.
 Pizza crusts and turkeys come out more evenly brown.

-Thus, said ovens can use less energy and time to cook the same amount and type of food to the same degree.
+Thus, said ovens can use less energy and time to cook a given food the same.

 Disadvantages and Cons of Convection Ovens